makrai/notes/tay21-long-range-benchmark-efficient.md

 * no well-established consensus on how to evaluate these models
   * inconsistent benchmarking on a wide spectrum of tasks and datasets
 * This paper proposes a systematic and unified benchmark, Long Range Arena,
-  * ranging from 1K to 16K tokens, encompassing a
+  * ranging from 1K to 16K tokens
   * wide range of data types and modalities such as text, natural, synthetic images, and mathematical exprs
     * requiring similarity, structural, and visual-spatial reasoning